 The U.S. Postal Service can provide assistance for mailing requirements to political candidates and committees.
 Business Mail Entry Units will explain addressing, sorting, fees and postage.
 Additionally, they will also review a mailing piece to ensure mailability.

-To avoid delays and other delivery problems in your campaign mailings, call:
+To avoid delays and other delivery problems in your campaign mailings, call the U.S. Postal Service: